-Honda CR-V review - MPG, CO2 and Running Costs
+Honda CR-V review - MPG, CO2 and running costs

 Even the most efficient CR-V is some way behind the competition, and the lack of a diesel option won’t suit all buyers

 The 1.5 VTEC turbo petrol engine in the CR-V is designed with efficiency in mind.
 But where it performs well in the Civic hatchback, it has to deal with more weight, as well as four-wheel-drive and a CVT transmission in some models, all of which are a further drain on its overall efficiency.
+After all that, the petrol engine was rated at between 32.5 and 38.2mpg depending on model, meaning it was far from the most efficient petrol SUV.
+It’s no longer sold new, despite selling quite well.

 Honda doesn’t give an official figure for the range of the Hybrid version on electric power only, but a battery capacity of 1kWh is relatively small compared to rivals such as the Toyota RAV4, so this range is likely to be quite limited.
 Really the electric motor is there to supplement the petrol engine, rather than power the CR-V along by itself.